treangenlab/radmicrobes/session5/README.md

 ```
 emapper.py -i FASTA_FILE_PROTEINS -o test
 ```

-**Run search and annotation for a genome, using Diamond search on proteins predicted by Prodigal, changing the output directory**
+*note: it needs to have eggNOG database downloaded.
+For this workshop we have the Bacterial database* **Run search and annotation for a genome, using Diamond search on proteins predicted by Prodigal, changing the output directory**
 ```
 emapper.py -m diamond --itype genome --genepred prodigal -i FASTA_FILE_NTS -o test --output_dir /home/me/mydir